miku/xmlcutty/README.md

 </a>
 ```

-But it can only interpret the target element, relative to the root.
-We not
+But it can only interpret the target element, relative to the root. <strike>We not
-even support extracting text.
+even support extracting text</strike>.
 There are other tools for that.

 ```sh
 $ xmlcutty -path /a/b fixtures/sample.xml